meringo-music/.github/profile/README.md

 ### Where's the code?

 Meringo is closed-source.
-This org reserves the `meringo` namespace and hosts things that don't need to ship in the APK — eventually a public changelog, an issue tracker, and any isolated DSP modules that make sense as standalone FOSS.
+This org hosts things that don't need to ship in the APK — eventually a public changelog, an issue tracker, and any isolated DSP modules that make sense as standalone FOSS.
 Right now there's nothing public to read.

 ### What it actually does, briefly